 - NCAA Championship/Competition Cabinet

 - NCAA Oversight and Monitoring Group

-Alden and his family have also been heavily involved in the Columbia community, working with local figures to help improve the lives of area residents through their involvement with the Alzheimer's Association, The Food Bank for Central and Northeast Missouri , True North, the United Way, Salvation Army, Nora Stewart Early Learning Center and the Commerce Bank Board of Directors.
+Alden and his family have also been heavily involved in the Columbia community, working with local figures to help improve the lives of area residents through their involvement with the Alzheimer's Association, the Susan G. Komen Foundation, The Food Bank for Central and Northeast Missouri, True North, the United Way, Salvation Army, Nora Stewart Early Learning Center, the Office of Cultural Affairs (arts in the community) and the Commerce Bank Board of Directors.
 Alden has also personally raised more than $100,000 for the Muscular Dystrophy Association.

 Alden holds strong ties to central Missouri.
 His family tree has been rooted on his family farm in Williamsburg, Mo., some 35 miles east of Columbia.
 His mother lives in Williamsburg, while his brother (John) is a physician in Lamar, Mo.
 (Barton County).
 Several relatives reside in and around Columbia and Kansas City.
 His uncle, Jack, was a pipefitter in the building of the Hearnes Center and his cousin, Todd, was a pipefitter in the construction of both Mizzou Arena and the Devine Pavilion.

-Alden and his wife, Roxanne (Rockie), have a son, Jake (18) who is a freshman at Purdue University.
+Alden and his wife, Roxanne (Rockie), have a son, Jake, who attends Purdue University.

 Official StoreOfficial Online